B.S. in Psychology, University of Tennessee - Knoxville, 1992

 Teacher professional development

-Journey Swafford is the associate project director of the Pathways to Literacy Initiatives (Reading Recovery, Literacy Lessons, Successful Start, Comprehensive Intervention Model and Partnerships in Comprehensive Literacy) in Georgia State University’s Department of Early Childhood and Elementary Education.
+Journey Swafford is the associate project director of the Pathways to Literacy Initiatives (Reading Recovery, Literacy Lessons, Successful Start, Comprehensive Intervention Model and Partnerships in Comprehensive Literacy) and a clinical associate professor at Georgia State University’s Department of Early Childhood and Elementary Education.